S2-group/software-design-vu/docs/assignment1.md

 ### Quality requirements
 Author(s): `name of the team member(s) responsible for this section`

+As a preamble to the table, you can discuss the main line of reasoning you followed for coming up with the quality requirements listed below.

 | ID  | Short name  | Quality aspect | Description  |
 |---|---|---|---|
 | QR1  | Commands sanity checks | Reliability  | When the player issues a command, the syntax of the command shall always validated against the format specified in F2 |